How To Set Up a Kalkwasser Reactor - An easy Solution to Maintain Calcium and Alkalinity

-As a quick refresher, corals need the right balance of calcium and alkalinity (bicarbonate) to build new skeleton and tissue.
+Corals need the right balance of calcium and alkalinity (bicarbonate) to build new skeleton and tissue.
 If there is an imbalance of either calcium or alkalinity it can inhibit coral growth and make it harder to maintain pH.
 The goal is to keep calcium at 380-450 ppm and alkalinity at 7-11 dK.
 While you can test and add calcium and alkalinity supplements separately, it requires careful dosing and retesting to keep the levels in balance.
-Many reef aquarists like kalkwasser because it adds both calcium and alkalinity at the same time and in the right ratio.
-Kalkwasser is German for limewater.
-Kalkwasser is made by dissolving calcium hydroxide Ca(OH)2 in water.
-When added to saltwater, calcium hydroxide increases calcium, alkalinity and pH levels.
+Many reef aquarists like kalkwasser because it adds both calcium and alkalinity at the same time and at the right ratio.

 Dosing Kalkwasser Manually